- About us

 national 2000 Continental Harmony project, and sang at opening ceremonies for the

-American Legion Convention.
+American Legion Conventions.
 In 2010, Carson Chamber Singers premiered

 The Stars Above The Hill by David Dickau, commissioned in celebration of their